Performance Test Results¶

 Considering the fact that an average WSO2 API Manager user uses ~1KiB messages, the performance test highlights for that scenario are represented in the charts below.
 The complete results can be found here.

 More concurrent users mean more requests to the API Manager Gateway.
 Therefore, the throughput of the API Manager Gateway increases as the number of concurrent users accessing the APIs increases.
-The maximum throughput is obtained for 100 concurrent users for both “Echo API” and “Mediation API,” and the throughput degrades slightly after 100 concurrent users due to resource contentions in the system.
+The maximum throughput is obtained for 200 concurrent users for both “Echo API” and “Mediation API” and the throughput degrades slightly after 200 concurrent users due to resource contentions in the system.
 The degradation point mainly depends on hardware resources.

 The following graph depicts the average response time changes based on the number of concurrent users.

 For example, when there are 100 concurrent users, the 90th response time percentile for Echo API is 52ms.
-This means that 10% of the requests have taken more than 73ms to respond.
-Similarly, the 99th response time percentile for Echo API is 150ms, which means that 99% of the requests have been completed within 150ms.
+This means that 10% of the requests have taken more than 52ms to respond.
+Similarly, the 99th response time percentile for Echo API is 101ms, which means that 99% of the requests have been completed within 101ms.

-1000 concurrent users mean a lot, and it is not very common.
-It is recommended to scale horizontally or vertically to support more concurrent users with acceptable response times.
+1000 concurrent users mean a lot and it is not very common.
+To support more concurrent users with acceptable response times, it is recommended to scale horizontally or vertically.
 When scaling horizontally, two or more Gateway nodes need to be used with a load balancer.
-Another load test must be carried out to measure the performance after scaling.
+To measure the performance after scaling, another load test must be carried out.

 In order to see the memory usage, the Garbage Collection (GC) logs in the API Manager were enabled using the following flags.